 In this electronic age, sending an email is another effective way of communicating with parents.
 Some parents have their emails sent to their cell phones, or they may even check their email at work.
-This is also a great way to save paper!
-Information that can be sent by email includes: newsletters, my day reports, reminders or even tuition reminders.
+Information that can be sent by email includes newsletters, weekly reports, reminders or tuition reminders.
 During the enrollment process, ask each family for their email address so that you have another way of communicating with them.

-Creating a Parent Communication Board
+11) Creating a Parent Communication Board